grzegorznowak/drupal-to-elasticsearch/README.md

 #### Drupal
 Our specific case requires integration with Drupal 6.x, so it's the only supported version for now.
-But really the only part that really needs to know about what version of Drupal are we using is the connector logic, so it's fairly easy to extended, should anyone wish for it.
+But really the only part that needs to know about what version of Drupal is being used, is the connector logic, so it's fairly easy to be extended, should anyone wish for it.

 #### ElasticSearch